Everlag/cloudflare-docs/products/stream/src/content/stream-connect/getting-started.md

 There are four steps to start using Stream Connect

 1. Create a live input that you will transmit to.
 Upon creating an input, you will receive an RTMP endpoint and stream key to use in step 3.
-2. Add a destination to the live input
+2. Add an output to the live input
 3. Configure your streaming software with the RTMP endpoint and stream key from Step 1
 4. Start streaming!
-Stream Connect will automatically ingest the video and push it to the configured destinations
+Stream Connect will automatically ingest the video and push it to the configured outputs

-You can do steps 1 and 2 using the API or the Stream Connect UI (TODO: add link once UI is ready).
+You can do steps 1 and 2 using the API or the [Stream Connect UI](https://dash.cloudflare.com/?to=:account/stream/inputs)

 ### Create a live input